zerolawtech/ZAP-Tech/docs/token.rst

 #####

 Each token contract represents a single class of securities from an issuer.
-Token contracts are based on the `ERC20 Token Standard <https://theethereum.wiki/w/index.php/ERC20_Token_Standard>`__, with an additional ``checkTransfer`` function available to verify if transfers will succeed.
+Token contracts are based on the `ERC20 Token Standard <https://theethereum.wiki/w/index.php/ERC20_Token_Standard>`__.
 Depending on the use case, there are two token implementations:

 * `SecurityToken.sol <https://github.com/HyperLink-Technology/SFT-Protocol/tree/master/contracts/SecurityToken.sol>`__ is used for the issuance of non-certificated (book entry) securities.
 These tokens are fungible.
 * `NFToken.sol <https://github.com/HyperLink-Technology/SFT-Protocol/tree/master/contracts/NFToken.sol>`__ is used for the issuance of certificated securities.
 These tokens are non-fungible.